Edinburgh-Genome-Foundry/Flametree/README.rst

 Opening a file tree
 ~~~~~~~~~~~~~~~~~~~~

-Here is how you open different kind of file systems:
+Here is how you open different kinds of file systems:

 .. code:: python